acje/quality-attributes/README.md

 # Quality attributes
 Notes on quality attributes in information systems

 There seems to be no consensus what so ever in the industry about quality attributes.
 Also known as non-functional requirements (NFRs) or service qualities.
-Therefore, I'll try to make up my own mind, and perhaps discover a modell.
-Which, like all other models, will be wrong, but some are usefull.
+Therefore, I'll try to make up my own mind, and perhaps discover a model.
+Which, like all other models, will be wrong, but some are useful.

 First two guidelines I have discovered to help slice and dice the model.

 Number one, there are three domains to be considered;
 1) The cyber domain (or information domain?) with three basic capabilities; store, move and process information.
 2) The cyber-physical domain with two basic capabilities; input and output of information between the cyber and the physical domain.
 Sensors and actuators, DAC and ADC.
 Explicitly not including IO in a storage or communication device, as this is considered the "move" capability of the cyber domain.
-Side channel attackts lives in this domain.
+Side channel attacks lives in this domain.
 3) The physical domain.
 Aka the rest of the universe, mostly out of scope for now.

 Number two, there are three basic stakeholder roles to consider.
-The actual stakeholders may have one or more roles, but the existance of these three roles shold be consistent across all systems, so be sure to cover them all.
+The actual stakeholders may have one or more roles, but the existence of these three roles should be consistent across all systems, so be sure to cover them all.
 Quality attributes exists in relation between stakeholders and the system.
-Therefore it is key to have a consistent model for stakeholders in order to create a consistent model for quality attributes across all types of systems.
+Therefore, it is key to have a consistent model for stakeholders in order to create a consistent model for quality attributes across all types of systems.

 1) System owners.
 2) System providers.
 Usually consisting of a vendor, DEV, OPS, SRE or if you work at Amazon or is some poor full-stack engineer named Brent (Phoenix Project joke), then you run it if you build it.
 3) System users.
-The group that uses the system for the purposes of some subset of its functinal requirements.
+The group that uses the system for the purposes of some subset of its functional requirements.

 # Enumerating and structuring quality attributes